 Foam Extinguishers are commonly used on class A fires, with AFFF foams also being suitable for class B fires (burning liquids).
 Foam extinguishers are mainly water-based, with a foaming agent so that the foam can float on top of the burning liquid and break the interaction between the flames and the fuel surface.
 Ordinary foams are designed to work on non polar flammable liquids such as petrol, but may break down too quickly in polar liquids such as alcohol or glycol.
 Facilities which handle large amounts of flammable polar liquids use specialised “alcohol resistant foam” instead.
 Alcohol foams must be gently poured across the burning liquid.
 If the fire cannot be approached closely enough to do this, they should be sprayed onto an adjacent solid surface so that they run gently onto the burning liquid.
 Ordinary foams work better if poured but it is not critical.

 Protein foam was used for fire suppression in aviation crashes until the 1960s development of “light water”, also known as “Aqueous Film-Forming Foam” (or AFFF).
 Carbon dioxide (later sodium bicarbonate) extinguishers were used to knock down the flames and foam used to prevent re-ignition of the fuel fumes.
 “Foaming the runway” can reduce friction and sparks in a crash landing, and protein foam continued to be used for that purpose, although FAA regulations prohibited reliance upon its use for suppression.

-Foam extinguishers are now mainly used in offices, as foam extinguishers are covering most risks found in offices and most of them are safe on electricity if they have been certified to 35kV and the operator keeps a safety distance of 1 meter from live electrical equipment.
+Foam extinguishers are now mainly used in offices as foam extinguishers cover most risks found in offices, and most of them are safe on electricity if they have been certified to 35kV and the operator keeps a safety distance of 1 meter from live electrical equipment.

 Principally there are two types of dry powder extinguishers in use, they are BC and ABC.